Tim McGraw Plays Keith Whitley’s Guitar While Singing “Don’t Close Your Eyes”

 To this day, McGraw remains a big fan of Whitley’s work.
 He shares his songs whenever he can, and one fundraising event gave him the perfect opportunity to do just that.

-On October 28, McGraw and other country stars delivered performances for an event called BIG NIGHT (At the Museum).
+In October 2020, McGraw and other country stars delivered performances for an event called BIG NIGHT (At the Museum).
 The event was established as a fundraiser for the Country Music Hall of Fame and Museum in Nashville.

 The artists who participated covered songs made famous by their musical heroes.
 In McGraw’s case, he sang Whitley’s “Don’t Close Your Eyes.”
 The CMHOF said in the video description of his performance that it is his favorite song of Whitley’s.